Why US aircraft are grounded and is the same computer system used in the UK?

 Due to heavy congestion, the FAA cleared flights to depart at Newark Liberty and Atlanta Hartsfield-Jackson airports.

-The White House said that there is no evidence of a cyber attack.
-The FAA said it is working on restoring its Notam system, with some functions coming back online.
+The White House said there was no evidence of a cyber attack.
+The FAA said it was working on restoring its Notam system, with some functions coming back online.
 It said: "We are performing final validation checks and reloading the system now.
 Operations across the National Airspace System are affected."

+Some medical flights could get clearance, and the outage did not impact any military operations or mobility.

+UK airline passengers affected by the grounding of flights in the US were unlikely to be entitled to compensation, consumer group Which? warned.
+The organisation said the disruption would be considered outside airlines’ control.